Languages of Belgium: Walloon

 Walloon is the historical language of southern Belgium, and most of the areas where French is now spoken were Walloon-speaking.
 It is also the traditional national language of the Walloons.
 Though it has been recognized since 1990, like other vernaculars in Belgium, it is spoken mainly by older people.
 Some younger Walloons may claim some knowledge.
-It is used mainly in rural regions, which have a slower rate of change.
+It is used mainly in rural regions, where change comes more slowly.
 It is also used in theatre productions and other forms of literature, though not in schools.

 Picard

 Another language related to French, and also a historic language of the region, Picard was recognized in 1990 by the government of the French Community.
 Picard has been historically based in France, with speakers also in the western part of Wallonia.

 Champenois

 Champenois was also legally recognized in 1990.
 It is mainly spoken in Champagne, France, and a small part of Wallonia.

 Lorrain

 Like the other indigenous languages closely related to French, Lorrain was recognized in 1990.
 It is mainly spoken in Gaume, a part of Belgian Lorraine.